sanschristo/continuous-learning-twitter-bot/README.md

  - Update the config to the settings you want to use
     - Run the bot on your device using the following npm scripts:
         - `npm run start:local`

+### Retweet feature

+The retweet feature will search for tweets with provided hashtags, and retweet a specified number of them.

+Searching Twitter for tweets with the provided hashtags can be done sorted by `popular` `recent` or `mixed` depending on the purpose.

+Use the `retweetConfig` section of the `config` to configure the settings for this feature.

+### Tweet Reddit Posts

+The tweet Reddit post feature will search for posts from provided subreddits, and tweet the title, a link to the reddit post, and tag the tweet with the name of the subreddit.

+Searching for Reddit posts only ever returns the posts in the default sort order ("hot").

+Use the `tweetRedditPostConfig` section of the `config` to configure the setting for this feature.